 Idea #10: Advertise Your Employees

 Your top roofing professionals are more than just employees.
 They’re the face of your company.
-Think of the countless roofing projects they’ve installed, repaired, and restored over the years!
-Instead of promoting a service, what if you promoted the seasoned professionals behind the service?
+Please think of the countless roofing projects they’ve installed, repaired, and restored over the years.
+Instead of promoting a service, what if you boosted the seasoned professionals behind the service?

-Take a little talent inventory to see what sort of experience you could take advantage of.
-This method of advertising employees isn’t for businesses with constantly shifting personnel, but it’s perfect for companies with many long-time employees.
+Take a little talent inventory to see what sort of experience you could showcase.
+This advertising method isn’t for businesses with constantly shifting personnel, but it’s perfect for companies with many long-time employees.
 Try going beyond the traditional “About Us” or “Meet the Team” pages and linking your employees directly to their areas of expertise.
-Have a green roofing pro that you’re extremely proud of?
+Have a green roofing pro that you’re incredibly proud to call an employee?
 Tie them into a relevant service page, and sprinkle in some related keywords.

 Idea #11: Turn Expertise Into Content

-Your seasoned roofing professionals have so much insight to offer!
-They’ve probably answered the same old questions hundreds of times too, making them a great resource for lead-driving content.
-You don’t need them to write a 5,000 word blog post, but they probably have some interesting facts and quotes to enrich your next how-to article.
+Your seasoned roofing professionals have so much insight to offer.
+They’ve probably answered the same old questions hundreds of times, too, making them an excellent resource for lead-driving content.
+You don’t need them to write a 5,000-word blog post, but they probably have some interesting facts and quotes to enrich your next how-to article.

 Take 10 to 15 minutes.
 Have your content writer and project expert talk through some of the popular questions your commercial roofing leads are asking.
 Whether it’s metal roofing or PVC installation, your roofer’s expertise offers the sort of fresh insights that rank well in local search.
-Simply present it in an optimized format, and chase after those featured snippets we talked about earlier!
+Present it in an optimized format, and chase after those featured snippets we talked about earlier.